Exploring the Salkantay Trek: An In-Depth Guide

 • Enter with any musical instrument, megaphone, or speaker.

-• Use virtual applications with cell phones or mobile devices in narrow arteries, trails, and congestion sites (these technologies are allowed only in large spaces and areas of explanation).
+• Use virtual applications on cell phones or mobile devices in narrow arteries, trails, and congested areas (these technologies are allowed only in large spaces and places of explanation).

 • Wear hiking boots with high heels or shoes with firm soles (but only sneakers or shoes with rubber or soft soles).

-• Access with baby cars (only accessible with baby carriers that do not have metal frames)
+• Access with baby carriages (only accessible with baby carriers that do not have metal frames)

-• Bring knives and any form of weaponry with you.
+• Bring knives and any other weapons with you.

-• Put up posters or flags, among other things of this kind (flags will only be allowed for tour guides leading more significant groups of people, and they will only be allowed in the model and sizes that the relevant authorities, working with the relevant guilds, have approved).
+• Put up posters or flags, among other similar items (flags will only be allowed for tour guides leading larger groups of people, and they will only be allowed in the models and sizes approved by the relevant authorities, working with the relevant guilds).

-• To disturb the order and dispersal of the visitor groups, create chaos, riot, or jump at the Machu Picchu entrance or anywhere within the premises.
+• To disturb the order and dispersal of visitor groups, create chaos, stage a riot, or jump at the Machu Picchu entrance or anywhere within the premises.

 • Enter with clothing intended for advertising purposes.